indirect/sparks/README.md

 # Sparks
 ### a tiny campfire library

-So it turns out that Tinder requires nine gems nowadays, including EventMachine and the Twitter streaming API client gem, and that is too much for me.
-So, (strongly inspired by Aaron Patterson's A Bot), I wrote this extremely tiny Campfire client API.
+So it turns out that Tinder requires nine gems nowadays, including EventMachine and the Twitter streaming API client gem.
+That is too many gems for me.
+So I wrote this extremely tiny Campfire client API based on Aaron Patterson's A Bot.
 Share and enjoy.

 ### Known Issues